wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

     /** Proximity Check Data to be passed when OTP is handed to the app */ var proximityCheck: ProximityCheck? = null

+    /**
+     *  Enum-like reason why the status has changed.
+     *
+     *  Max 32 characters are expected.
+Possible values depend on the backend implementation and configuration.
+     */
+    val statusReason: String?
 }
 ```